sophiewax/library-literacy-analysis/README.md

 **Step 1: Import Libraries using python**

-Copy the following the code
+Copy the following the code:
-import pandas as pd
+- import pandas as pd
-import matplotlib.pyplot as plt import seaborn as sns
+- import matplotlib.pyplot as plt
+- import seaborn as sns

 **Step 2: Load the Data**
 You will need two datasets: